 The wide mouth allows for enough foam to really capture the subtle flavors.

-14 Ounce Tall Beer Glasses, Set Of 6 Tall-Footed Pilsner Glasses - Tapered, Dishwasher-Safe, Clear Glass Beer Glass Set, Lead-Free, For Beers, Ales, or Cocktails - Restaurantware
+14 Ounce Tall Beer Glasses, Set Of 6 Tall-Footed Pilsner Glasses - Fine-Blown, Dishwasher-Safe, Clear Glass Beer Glass Set, Lead-Free, For Beers, Ales, or Cocktails - Restaurantware

 For you IPA lovers, it might make sense to invest in a glass designed specifically for your brew of choice.
 IPA glasses look a bit like goblets, but they have a thicker base that also holds beer.